nadavbra/fabric/README.rst

 Usage
 =====

-If you want to analyze your own list of variants/mutations using FABRIC (to quantify the bias of affected genes towards more or less functional damage), simple run:
+If you want to analyze your own list of variants/mutations with FABRIC (to quantify the bias of affected genes towards more or less functional damage), simple run:

 .. code-block:: sh

    fabric --input-variants-file=your_variant_list.csv --possible-variant-effects-file=all_cds_snp_effects_GRCh38(|hg19).csv --genes-file=genes_GRCh38(|hg19).csv --output-file=fabric_output.csv

-The files all_cds_snp_effects_GRCh38.csv and genes_GRCh38.csv (or the equivalent files for version hg19 of the human reference genome) can be obtained from ftp://ftp.cs.huji.ac.il/users/nadavb/firm_data/ (you can also create them from scratch using FIRM, but that is a long process).
-Make sure that you are using the files matching the same version of the human reference genome as your list of variants (provided by the --input-variants-file argument).
-If you wish to use the effect scores of a tool other than FIRM, the arguments --possible-variant-effects-file and --genes-file can accept any CSV files at the right format (more on that later).
+The files :code:`all_cds_snp_effects_GRCh38.csv` and :code:`genes_GRCh38.csv` (or the equivalent files for version *hg19* of the human reference genome) can be obtained from `ftp://ftp.cs.huji.ac.il/users/nadavb/firm_data/ <ftp://ftp.cs.huji.ac.il/users/nadavb/firm_data/>`_ (you can also create them from scratch using `FIRM <https://github.com/nadavbra/firm>`_'s :code:`firm_list_all_possible_cds_snps` command, but that is a long process).
+Make sure that you are using the files matching the version of the reference genome that is relevant for your list of variants (provided by the :code:`--input-variants-file` argument).
+If you wish to use the effect scores of a tool other than FIRM, the arguments :code:`--possible-variant-effects-file` and :code:`--genes-file` can accept any CSV files, provided that they are at the right format (more on that in the "Using other effect scores" section).

 The CSV file provided by --input-variants-file can list any set of independent variants (one in each row).
 Each variant is recognized by chromosome, position and reference and alternative DNA sequences.
 By default, FABRIC expect the following column names in the input CSV: chrom, pos, ref and alt.
 However, you can specify any othr column names using the arguments --chrom-column, --pos-column, --ref-column and --alt-column.
 Other columns in the input CSV file are simply ignored.
 Use the flag --input-variants-tab-delimiter if the input CSV file is separated by tabs rather than commas.